kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/confluent/README.md

 ![GKE cluster deployed pods](images/gke_cluster.png) If the GKE cluster is up and running execute the script [01_installConfluentPlatform.sh](01_installConfluentPlatform.sh) manually.

-3. Iinstall the Prometheus and Confluent Operator and setup the Confluent Platform in GKE It is really important that the GKE cluster is up and running.
+3. Install the Prometheus and Confluent Operator and setup the Confluent Platform in GKE It is really important that the GKE cluster is up and running.
 Sometimes it takes a while, because GKE doing automatic upgrades.
 First you create your own GKE cluster or used our terraform (see [Create GKE](../terraform-gcp/README.md)): Please execute this script only if you deployed your own cluster, if your execute our terraform then you do not need to execute the following script.

 Install Confluent Platform in a second step: